postmanlabs/pmquickstarts/site/pmguides/src/connect-postman-to-salesforce/connect-postman-to-salesforce.md

 ### Why Use Postman to Access the Salesforce Platform APIs?

-Salesforce exposes a rich set of application program interfaces (APIs) that integrate with third-party systems.
+Salesforce exposes a rich set of application programming interfaces (APIs) that integrate with third-party systems.
 All of these APIs are thoroughly documented, but how can you quickly try them on a given org, or better yet, on multiple orgs?
 Postman helps you discover, explore, and test integration options with the Salesforce Platform APIs.

 #### About Salesforce Platform APIs